Fort De Soto Fort De Soto Park

 Some buildings remain in fair shape.

-Inside a room
+Inside a room on Egmont key

 Inside one of the rooms.